IAMLEGENDZ/archphone/README.md

 A project what aims to get GNOME Shell, Arch Linux and Wayland working on Android tablets/phones natively (no chroot)

-Current status: _Researching_
+Current status: _Paused_

-Updates: Arch Linux ran on Nexus 7, now it's time to create same MultiROM package for Nexus 5
+Updates: I don't have time to update(and research) :( I have school, social life and other stuff to deal with

 # Why?
 There is Ubuntu Touch already!
 Actually, Ubuntu Touch gave me an idea for this.